oxsecurity/megalinter/README.md

   - Validate descriptor YML files with json schema during build
   - Automated job to upgrade linters to their latest stable version
 <!-- mega-linter-vs-super-linter-section-end -->

+## V4 versus V5

+- Version management: Now mega-linter docker images, github action and mega-linter-runner versions are aligned
+  - **latest** for latest official release
+  - **beta** for current content of master branch
+  - **alpha** for current content of alpha branch
+  - docker image, github action and mega-linter-runner can still be called with exact version number